marcguilera/dependencies.dart/README.md

 - **Factories:** Bind factories.
 - **Named dependencies:** Give your dependencies custom names.
 - **Extra arguments:** Pass arguments to your factory methods.
+- **Works with Flutter:** Since it doesn't use reflexion it works with Flutter.

 ## Usage